daltonpurnell/WalmartSearch/README.md

 - I am new to writing tests, but I did experiment with tests for the app

 - For Unit Tests
-    - Open the WalmartSearchUnitTests.swift file in the WalmartSearchUnitTests target
+    - Open the WalmartSearchTests.swift file in the WalmartSearchTests target
     - Click the play icon next to the class declaration

 - For UI Tests